Currently (as of 2020), my main games are Warframe (looter-shooter) and FFXIV (mmorpg).

-I was lax when considering putting my account under erasure, with the huge surge of people whom did this due to any of these reasons: the Diablo Immortal fiasco, the tax evasion scandals, the Blizzard’s political statements for black rights and gay rights but banning anyone else who does it (even firing anyone else who was inconveniently involved), the kicking out of all the founder employees who had been there to create the original products over recent years, alongside in their highest earning fiscal quarter firing 800 employees right before coronavirus, Warcraft III reforged fiasco, etc. I am happily anticipating the launch of Dreamhaven to see if it has anything of the remnants of the original Blizzard in it.
+I was lax when considering putting my account under erasure, with the huge surge of people whom did this due to any of these reasons; the Diablo Immortal fiasco, the tax evasion scandals, the Blizzard’s political statements for black rights and gay rights but banning anyone else who does it (even firing anyone else who was inconveniently involved), the kicking out of all the founder employees who had been there to create the original products over recent years, alongside in their highest earning fiscal quarter firing 800 employees right before coronavirus, Warcraft III reforged fiasco, etc. I am happily anticipating the launch of Dreamhaven to see if it has anything of the remnants of the original Blizzard in it.
 A good overall video on prior-fan opinion might be this one.

 In the latter parts of 2020, after a brief look back into the game before Shadowlands to see whether this game actually had anything of value.
 I used my gold on both my EU and US account to gain access to the game for a month, to see whether it would be worth returning.

 Looking at and going through all the addons which are incompatible with the game half the time and throw errors upon login and randomly when doing content.
 Alongside these addons not updating as players and independent designers obviously rotate in and out of the game, and stop maintaining their products they make for free.
 Final Fantasy seemed to have built most of their features into the game because they know that they are required for advanced play and player agency.
 Blizzard seems to just rely on players and takes decades to actually utilise what the players have made which is awful.
 Good for the entrepreneurial small creators, but surely for a corporate it would be better to pay the creators a small amount and take what they built and put it into the main game.
 It just always actually makes me internally mock the company for their lack of utilisation of resources at their disposal everytime I have to leave the game to download something to make the game actually function to a normal level.
 I am not referring to specialty addons.
 I am talking about things like MoveAnything, Bagnon or TomTom.
 Final Fantasy is not perfect, but in my opinion it is far more advanced in terms of customisation, and what “you can do with the base game” to customise and set it to your preferences.

 I totally understand the desire for Classic though, and have no issue with the old fanbase and content.
 It is ‘the modern version’ that is claimed to have evolved from Classic and has not in many ways that it should have to still be competitive within the modern market.
 Similar to never making the beginning bag in the game more than 12 slots, citing it was ‘too hard’, and then randomly deciding it was easy after 10 years of being asked.
 Though you had to give them your phone number to get the extra space which privacy experts actually say makes your account easier to hack in the end.
 Blizzard cites sometimes that things are hard, when it is more just lack of motivation to do x than y.
 Store mount verses player utility, and I just felt the company was making business decisions that actually over time have ultimately made the actual core product less competitive than others on the market.
 Which is their prerogative, but for me I considered it was not a wise business incentive in terms of who I give money to.

-From what I know of the raiding scene in Final Fantasy, it is completely competitive with Warcraft, alongside any storyline written by Square-Enix (known for Life is Strange, all the Final Fantasy series, etc) is always like yourself being in a blockbuster movie, so in terms of most of the things people play an mmo for, FF was just staunchly superior in my opinion in terms of which one I would choose to play for ‘the game’ itself.
+From what I know of the raiding scene in Final Fantasy, it is completely competitive with Warcraft, alongside any storyline written by Square-Enix (known for Life is Strange, all the Final Fantasy series, etc) is always like yourself being in a blockbuster movie.
+So in terms of most of the things people play an mmo for, FF was just staunchly superior in my opinion in terms of which one I would choose to play for ‘the game’ itself.